 A Great American House Designed by A Great American Writer

 To tell the stories of The Mount we offer tours of the house and gardens, a Backstairs Tour, and our popular Ghost Tour.
 There are no velvet ropes and stanchions, instead we invite our visitors to sit and interact with the rooms.
 Interpretive exhibits throughout the house explore Wharton’s life, her humanitarian efforts, literary legacy, and lives of the servants.
-The house and gardens are open to the public May-October.

 In addition to being a house with a story to tell, we are also a cultural center, partnering with over 40 local organizations to present lectures, dramatic readings, theater, music, storytelling, workshops, outdoor sculpture, films, and literary panels.
 Be sure to check out our Calendar of Events.

 A day at The Mount is an opportunity to experience the beauty and splendor of Edith Wharton’s beloved country estate.
 There is so much to do!
 Be sure to spend some time exploring our trails.
 They offer a rare opportunity to experience a forest setting that has been carefully manicured and curated, just like the gardens.
 The trails are not challenging but do feature rock outcroppings and glacial moraines.